-VPN.ac is a Romania-based VPN service that provides users with advanced encryption, very secure apps, and great performance.
+VPN.ac is a Romania-based VPN service with strong encryption, secure apps, and great performance.
 Their network consists entirely of dedicated bare-metal servers with self-hosted DNS and gigabit bandwidth channels.
 VPN.ac also provides you with unique encryption protocols, double-hop server configurations, and secure proxy browser extensions.

 - Dedicated bare-metal servers with self-hosted encrypted DNS

 - Excellent speeds with plenty of available bandwidth